iAyomi/URL-Shortener/README.md

 yarn start
 ```

-Terminal 2 – We have a script implemented that runs both the node-server and the react-client server concurrently
+We already have a script implemented that runs both the node-server and the react-client server concurrently

 > By default:
 >